Hurricane Sandy disrupts Northeast US telecom networks

 “Verizon is discovering that many poles and power lines/Verizon cables are down throughout the region due to heavy winds and falling trees,” the company said in a statement.

-Sprint Nextel (S.N), the No. 3 U.S. mobile provider said it was seeing outages at some cell sites because of the power outages across all the states in Sandy’s path including New York, New Jersey, Connecticut, Pennsylvania, Washington DC, Maryland, North Virginia and New England.
+Sprint Nextel, the No. 3 U.S. mobile provider said it was seeing outages at some cell sites because of the power outages across all the states in Sandy’s path including New York, New Jersey, Connecticut, Pennsylvania, Washington DC, Maryland, North Virginia and New England.

-People complained of outages to their cable telephone, Internet and television services from providers ranging from Comcast Corp (CMCSA.O), Cablevision Systems Corp CVC.N and Verizon in New Jersey, Connecticut, and New York.
+People complained of outages to their cable telephone, Internet and television services from providers ranging from Comcast Corp, Cablevision Systems Corp and Verizon in New Jersey, Connecticut, and New York.

 Cablevision said it was experiencing widespread service interruptions primarily related to loss of power.
 Comcast had no immediate comment.

-Cellphone service also appeared to be spotty for other top providers AT&T Inc (T.N) and T-Mobile USA, a unit of Deutsche Telekom (DTEGn.DE), according to some customers.
+Cellphone service also appeared to be spotty for other top providers AT&T Inc and T-Mobile USA, a unit of Deutsche Telekom, according to some customers.

 AT&T declined to comment on whether it was having network problems but said that it “will continue to monitor” its wireline and wireless networks.